aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-delete.md

   How to delete an EKS Anywhere cluster
 ---

+>**_NOTE_**: EKS Anywhere Bare Metal clusters do not yet support separate workload and management clusters.
+Use the instructions for Deleting a management cluster to delete a Bare Metal cluster.
+>

 ### Deleting a workload cluster

 Follow these steps to delete your EKS Anywhere cluster that is managed by a separate management cluster.